-- Am I on the right track to reach my target amount and age for retirement?
+- Am I on the right track to reach my target savings amount and age for retirement?

 2. Revisit and revise your financial goals

-If you have current financial goals in place, it’s important to review them periodically to make sure you’re still on track.
-Set aside an afternoon to take a close look at what’s working and what needs to be revised.
-Be grateful of your successes and put more effort behind the goals that may be falling behind.
+Once your short- and long-term financial goals are in place, review them periodically to make sure you’re still on track: what’s working and what needs to be revised.
+Be grateful for your successes and put more effort behind the goals that may be falling behind.

-- Achievable - Don’t set yourself up to fail.
-If you aim to pay down a debt account, start by figuring out what you can afford to pay each month.
+Achievable - Don’t set yourself up to fail.
+If you aim to pay down a debt, start by figuring out what you can afford to pay each month.
 You can increase the payment amount in the future if your budget allows.

 3. Improve other areas of your life

 When trying to boost your finances, remember that seemingly unrelated areas of your life all contribute to self-improvement and can positively impact your wallet.

 Here are some life changes that could potentially improve your finances:

 Healthy living - Being mindful of what you eat and having a healthy cholesterol level can be obvious benefits of a healthy lifestyle, but what about saving money?
 Living and eating healthy can also result in being more productive and spending less on medical costs.
 For a list of benefits, check out this article on how eating right can pay off.